Skip to main content

 Relax at Willows Coffee House with a locally fresh-roasted coffee and choose from a large selection of cakes, pastries, toasted sourdough and croissants.
 Willows welcomes dogs, making it a great place to enjoy a breakfast with your well-behaved furbabies.

-For those who enjoy a lie-in, offer a breakfast menu until 11.30am or a brunch menu from 11.30am until 2pm at the weekend.
+For those who enjoy a lie-in, the Cosy Club offer a breakfast menu until 11.30am or a brunch menu from 11.30am until 2pm at the weekend.
 Its menu includes full breakfasts (with meat, vegan and vegetarian options), French toast, croques, eggs and lighter choices including yoghurt bowls.
 For a special occasion, why not make it a champagne breakfast.

 Sometimes after a well-deserved lie-in, breakfast is more like brunch.
 Book in to Duck and Tipple in Wote Street for a bottomless brunch from 12pm until 5pm on selected Fridays and Saturdays or 12pm to 4pm on Sunday.
 Choose your two-hour time slot and enjoy a meat, cheese, mixed or vegan platter board alongside your chosen hot or cold tipples from the menu.